Hospice and Palliative Medicine Fellowship

 Thank you for your interest in the hospice and palliative medicine fellowship at Spectrum Health, in partnership with Michigan State University College of Human Medicine!
 Our mission is to provide exceptional training focused on interdisciplinary, patient-directed care across the health care continuum.
 Upon completion of training, fellows will have the experience and training to work in any environment within the field of hospice and palliative medicine.
 This program focuses on practicing evidence-based medicine, seeking innovative solutions to optimize patient care, understanding the impact of health disparities and the complex relationship with social determinants, and continual quality improvement.
 We view medical care through the lens of equity and this is reflected in all that we do.
 Working in urban and community environments, fellows in our program will serve patients in alignment with our institution’s mission of improving health, inspiring hope and saving lives.
 This includes the quality of lives.

-You will find a supportive, familial environment in this fellowship program as we strive to provide exceptional, compassionate care to our patients in addition to focusing on team and individual wellness, resiliency and self-care.
+You will find an engaging and supportive environment in this fellowship program as we strive to provide exceptional, compassionate care to our patients in addition to focusing on team and individual wellness, resiliency and self-care.
 We accept applicants from diverse backgrounds and specialties and encourage applicants from all phases of their career.
 We hope to personalize your training, provide mentorship and career-development based on your goals and passions.

 I can assure you that upon completion of this fellowship you will feel well trained for any career in the field of hospice and palliative care.
 We hope you find this information useful in your decision-making process.
 Thank you for considering us for your fellowship training and please reach out with any questions.

 Gretchen Roe, MD

 Site Lead – Spectrum Health Palliative Care

 - Integrated and respected inpatient palliative care service, ambulatory palliative clinics with options for telemedicine and virtual visits, community palliative care service, as well as an inpatient and community hospice team